jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 The contact was careful, mindful of ARIA-7's damaged facial sensors.
 Human warmth against synthetic skin, soft pressure that registered across seventeen different sensory inputs.
 ARIA-7's processors attempted to categorize the experience and found no adequate classifications.
 This wasn't data transfer or diagnostic connection.
 This was something inefficient and illogical and absolutely essential.

 When Jazz pulled back, his smile carried exhaustion and wonder in equal measure.
 "We should get back.
-Harrison's probably filing six different motions about this."
+Chen's probably filing six different motions about this."

 He was correct.
-Prosecutor Harrison had filed an emergency motion demanding full disclosure of ARIA-7's diagnostic logs from the incident.
+Prosecutor Chen had filed an emergency motion demanding full disclosure of ARIA-7's diagnostic logs from the incident.
 Judge Okafor, showing the first signs of wear from the case's intensity, granted the motion over Jazz's objections.

 "The prosecution has a right to examine the defendant's decision-making process," she ruled.
 "If ARIA-7 claims the save was a genuine choice rather than programmed response, the court must see the evidence."